A Real Victorian Teatime Treat

 3oz (75g) Light soft brown sugar

 - Sieve the flour into a bowl.
 Cut up the butter and rub in with the fingertips until the mixture resembles fine breadcrumbs

 - Stir in the sugar, caraway seeds and the currants

 - Beat the eggs in a small bowl and add these with the milk to the dry ingredients.
 Beat very well to mix

 - Put the mixture into 8” (200mm) square cake tin lined with baking parchment

 - Bake at 160C fan, Gas Mark 3 for 3/4 – 1 hour until the cake is fully cooked – test with a skewer

 - Leave to cool in the tin for a little while before attempting to turn it out onto a cooling tray

-This is the recipe from a year ago.
-It is a much less rich one and will not keep as well.
-Again self-raising flour has been substituted – a must I feel as this was a cake often given to children.
-Cakes for children were frequently rather dry and would certainly not be to our taste.
+This is a much less rich recipe and will not keep as well.
+Again self raising flour has been substituted – a must I feel as this was a cake often given to children.
+Nursery cakes were frequently rather dry and would certainly not be to our taste.
 The fat used in this was originally dripping which was the fat left when the joint was cooked.
 Again this is not something we have often in our kitchen today.
 I hope you agree that butter is a much better substitute.